Menu Close

 Today, people across the United States struggle with anxiety.
 For some, persistent anxiety might be a sign of an anxiety disorder or panic disorder.
 Anxiety disorders and panic disorders are among the most common co-occurring disorders.
 Co-occurring disorders happen alongside other mood disorders and addictions.
 Dual diagnosis focuses on treating anxiety and addiction together rather than as separate symptoms and behaviors.
 The comprehensive mental health treatment program at Northpoint Washington provides the dual diagnosis anxiety treatment to help clients understand, treat, and manage anxiety disorders.

 If you or a loved one are struggling with anxiety, call Northpoint Washington today.
 At Northpoint Washington, we understand every facet of addiction, and how it affects anxiety.
-Reach our staff now at 888.450.2153 for more information about anxiety treatment in Edmonds, Washington.
+Reach our staff now at [Direct] for more information about anxiety treatment in Edmonds, Washington.

 What is General Anxiety Disorder?